 I can’t afford your class.

-Email us.
-We would rather you learn how to make art than not to.
+We have Scholarships!
+We would rather you learn how to make art than stress about money.

 How can I sign up?

-Check out our registration page to sign up for classes.
+Check out the class’s registration page to sign up.

 What forms of payment do you accept?